-- Applicants should copy and paste the Budget Table into a separate document. - Report amounts in whole dollars only.
-Please double-check all math. - Applicants are not required to request funds for every line item.
+- Report amounts in whole dollars only. - Applicants are not required to request funds for every line item.
 If you are not requesting funds for a certain line item, simply list \$0. - All applicants must contribute a dollar-for-dollar (100 percent) match.
 It is not necessary to align grant dollars with match dollars in the same line item, as long as the combined total of Columns B and C matches the total of Column A. - All funds must be used consistent with the requirements of the BSCC Grant Administration Guide, located on the BSCC website.
 Applicants should reference this Guide for definitions and other guidance in preparing a budget.

-CalVIP Budget Table for Name of Applicant
+CalVIP Budget Table for - Name of Applicant